 Posts for category: Foot Conditions

 Is foot pain disrupting your life?
 Seventy-seven percent of Americans have experienced foot pain, according to the American Podiatric Medicine Association, yet only a third have considering visiting a foot doctor.
-Your Clinton and Waldorf, MD, podiatrists Dr. Larry Hotchkiss, Dr. Justin Pointer, and Dr. Amin Jahedi offer effective treatment for foot pain and foot injuries.
+Your Clinton and Waldorf, MD, podiatrists Dr. Larry Hotchkiss and Dr. Justin Pointer offer effective treatment for foot pain and foot injuries.

 What causes foot pain?